FabianaMFZ/EDA-and-Visualization-of-QS-World-University-Rankings/README.md

 - Correlations matrix was performed again and we could see new correlations:
 After the ranking scores AR - Academic Reputation, ER - Employer Reputation, GER - Employment outcomes, SUS – Sustainability, and CPF - Citations per Faculty the indicators that are more highly correlated to the maximum overall_scores of a country are the percentage of GDP spent in research and development, followed by IRN - International Research Network, ISR - International Students Ratio, and the researchers_in_r&d_(per_million_people), then we have the  number of articles published in Scientific and technical journals and the HDI; FSR (Faculty Student Ratio), IFR (International Faculty Ratio) and learning-adjusted_years_of_school come only after these; GDP per capita and population seem to be somewhat correlated to the scores as well.
 Meaning that, the higher the above indicators, the higher the maximum overall_score of a country.
 Also, the lower the inequality_in_education the higher the maximum score.
 Percentage of population in poverty, expenditure estimates in education, literacy_estimates and the gini_coefficient (economic inequality) are very low correlated to the overall_scores.

-## Instructions
-1. Python Analysis: The Python scripts used for data cleaning, analysis, and visualization are included in the jupyter notebook.
-Execute these scripts to reproduce the analysis.
-2. Tableau Dashboards: The Tableau dashboards provide interactive visualizations of the data.
-Open the .twb files in Tableau to explore the visualizations.

-### Requirements
-- Python 3
-- Tableau Desktop or Tableau Public
-- Libraries: pandas, numpy, matplotlib, seaborn, statsmodel

-### How to Run
-1. Install the required Python libraries: pip install pandas numpy matplotlib seaborn statsmodels.api
-2. Execute the Python scripts in the scripts directory.
-3. Open the [Tableau dashboard](https://public.tableau.com/views/AcademicPerformance_17171028986820/WherearetheTop500UniversitiesintheWorld?:language=pt-BR&publish=yes&:sid=&:display_count=n&:origin=viz_share_link) files to explore the visualizations.

 ### Data Sources
 - QS World University Rankings: [2024](https://www.topuniversities.com/world-university-rankings/2024)